-Name: 2

-Date:

-Query /

-Вох Suggestion:

-ontact Hints:

-NH&S C Be as specific as possible

-Please put completed forms into the WH&S Contact Box Identify: - when?

-ns ir - where?

-forn - who?

-ted - how?

-plet - why?

-тo What resolution

-ut you would like us

-se p to work towards?

-Plea Draw diagrams if

-possible

-Would you like us

-to contact you

-about this?

-We want to make : sure that the workplace is a safe environment for everyone, inclu ding when

-being on-site, and when travelling.
-All suggestions are taken seriously, and we will ta ake all

-actions possible to reach the best and safest possible solution.
+Name: ?
+Query / Suggestion: Please put completed forms into the WH&S Contact Box Hints: Be as specific as possible Identify: - when? - where? - who? - how? - why?
+What resolution you would like us to work towards?
+Please Draw diagrams if possible Would you like us to contact you about this? on-site, and when t ure that the workplace is a safe environment for everyone, including ravelling.
+All suggestions are taken seriously, and we will take all action a safest possible solution.
 Thank you for your suggestion!